Let me start off by saying visiting Lake Bled, one of Slovenia’s most popular tourist attractions, is not overrated.

 At this point, it was essential for us to get food reserves as we’d be having an active day, starting with renting bikes from the tourist information office right on the Lake (3 Euros ($3) for three hours, 11 Euros ($12) for the day).

-We decided to cycle around Lake Bled — seemingly beautiful from every single vantage point of its 6.5-kilometer (4-mile) length — and make our way to the iconic viewpoint: Ojstrica, located at signpost #6 (Lake Bled walks/hikes are numbered).
+We decided to cycle around Lake Bled — one of the world’s best cycling routes, seemingly beautiful from every single vantage point of its 6.5-kilometer (4-mile) length — and make our way to the iconic viewpoint: Ojstrica, located at signpost #6 (Lake Bled walks/hikes are numbered).

-When you see the road sign for the 611-meter- (2,005-foot-) high hill you’ll lock up your bike and hike uphill through the forest for about 20 minutes to the top.
+When you see the road sign for the 611-meter- (2,005-foot-) high hill you’ll lock up your bike and begin one of the most scenic Lake Bled hikes, heading uphill through the forest for about 20 minutes to the top.

 The hike is short but not easy; however, the aerial view of the entire Lake Bled landscape and surrounds is well worth the sweat.